OpenPhysProject/OpenPhys/README.md

 8. You can use "grunt server" to check if you have successfully set up the dependencies.

-### Grunt Prefix Syntax

-One of our goals is to compile *.scss & *.sass files in different subdirectories.

-However, the premium version that Gruntfile.js generated includes a syntax that is not clearly documented in Grunt README.

-I found this link: http://gruntjs.com/configuring-tasks#globbing-patterns is helpful for me to change the syntax.
-Basically, what I did is to change the "{,*/}*." to "**/*".

-"**"  matches any number of characters, including "/", as long as it's the only thing in a path part.

 ### Usage
 The content in the repo was generated using https://github.com/yeoman/generator-backbone Since this has already been generated, you should be able to do things like